By Bret Piatt

 Oct 13, 2017

-When folks see the quote almost everyone universally nods in agreement.
-If we all want it then why is it so hard?
-Just as you need to find lead measures to achieve big goals simply “wanting to be” doesn’t create anything actionable.
+When folks see the quote, almost everyone universally nods in agreement.
+If we all want it, then why is it so hard?
+Just as you need to find lead measures to achieve big goals, simply “wanting to be” doesn’t create anything actionable.

-The way the questions are worded is specific and thoughtful so there are no wrong answers.
+The way the questions are worded is specific and thoughtful, so that there are no wrong answers.
 This is important to have true open sharing.
 Everyone has and is entitled to their own beliefs.
 Each perspective is important to the group.
 Understanding will make stronger teams, and as a collection of teams a stronger company.

 This exercise centers around the three questions listed below that will allow your organization to understand its real culture in a profound way.
-It is then broken down into three activities and an open ended fourth step.
+It is then broken down into three activities and an open-ended fourth step.
 Overall it will take a few weeks to complete as a company or business unit.

-Over the coming days, weeks, and months the conversation will continue as everyone starts to process the discoveries made.
+Over the coming days, weeks and months, the conversation will continue as everyone starts to process the discoveries made.
 Subscribe to our blog or check in the future for a post on how I’ve acted on the learnings from these sessions in my organizations.